LiveHelperChat/doc/docs/mobile.md

 > Configuration -> System -> Mobile (Settings)

+### Testing

+The Easiest way to test is just to login to server and go to `System configuration -> Mobile (Sessions)` and edit session record.
+In edit window just click `Send test notification`.

 If you are not receiving notification check those things.

+ * You have enabled notifications in `Configuration -> System -> Mobile (Settings)`

+Most of the time if app is installed on iPhone for some reason it does not receive notifications.
+If this is happening to you do the following

+ * Uninstall the app
+ * Delete related session record `Configuration -> System -> Mobile (Sessions)`
+ * Install an app
+ * Now notifications should work.

+### Live notifications testing

+If you do not receive notification once chat is started, but you receive notification with `Send test notification` check those things.

  * You have proper permissions as operator
- * You see your device registered in `System configuration -> Mobile (Sessions)` in edit window you can try to send notification.
  * You are online as an operator.
  * You have enabled notifications in `Configuration -> System -> Mobile (Settings)`
  * You have permission to access department where chat started.
  * App is using few notifications channels where each channel can have different settings.
 Make sure app notifications settings are correct.
  * If for some reason sessions status is `thumbs down`.
 You can delete a session and re-login from the app and try again to test notifications.
- * If still does not work try to reinstall an app.

 :::tip
 At the moment clicking notifications does not open chat window.
 It just opens an app.
 This will be changed in next releases.